Sumatriptan/naproxen should only be used where there is a clear diagnosis of migraine.

 Naproxen

-In rare cases ocular abnormalities (see section 4.8) have been reported in users of NSAIDs, which includes naproxen, although a causal connection could not be established.
-Patients, in whom visual disorders occur during the treatment with naproxen, should have an ophthalmological examination.
+Studies have not shown changes in the eye attributable to naproxen administration.
+In rare cases, adverse ocular disorders including papillitis, retrobulbar optic neuritis and papilloedema, (see section 4.8) have been reported in users of NSAIDs, including naproxen, although a cause-and-effect relationship cannot be established; accordingly, patients who develop visual disorders during the treatment with naproxen-containing products should have an ophthalmological examination.

 Other warnings